Unveiling the Impact of iSDA's Rice Harvest Data Survey in Mwea, Kenya

 Rice production is central to Mwea’s agricultural identity, contributing significantly to Kenya’s food security and economy while supporting thousands of smallholder farmers.
 However, challenges such as resource inefficiencies, soil degradation, and the need for precise farming practices make it difficult to meet growing demands sustainably.

-To tackle these issues, our team at iSDA conducted a retrospective cohort study to assess the impact of Virtual Agronomist compared with normal farmer practice in the Mwea Rice Scheme in Kenya.
+To tackle these issues, our team at iSDA conducted a retrospective cohort study to assess the impact of our Virtual Agronomist AI advisory service compared with normal Farmer Practice in the Mwea Rice Scheme in Kenya.
 Designed to deliver tailored, data-driven recommendations, our Virtual Agronomist advisory service aims to enhance farming practices and boost productivity for farmers across Africa.

 The findings not only highlight the potential of Virtual Agronomist to transform farming in Mwea but also provide valuable insights for future improvements and scaling the technology to benefit more communities.
 This initiative reflects our commitment to equipping farmers with the tools they need for sustainable, high-yield agriculture.